bryan-palmer/plugin-flex-outbound-dialpad/README.md

 - When dialpad is displayed to the agent, their current activity is saved to component state.
 - When outbound dial is initiated, an additional query string variable is passed (`workerActivityPreDialPad`), and ultimately added as a task attribute via function.
-- When hanging up, action listener `afterHangupCall` detects if task attribute "workerActivityPreDialPad" is present, and if so sets the activity.
+- When completing the task, action listener `beforeCompleteTask` detects if task attribute "workerActivityPreDialPad" is present, and if so sets the activity.

 --------